Close

 Step 1: Determine Your Visa Category

 Identify the appropriate visa type based on your travel purpose, nationality, and intended duration of stay.
-Tourist visas (DT), business visas (DN), and work permits require different documentation and processing times.
+Tourist visas (DT), business visas (DN), and other categories each carry specific codes and eligibility requirements.
+Different visa types require distinct documentation and have varying processing times.

 Step 2: Gather Required Documentation